-Compensation is defined as the sum of gross salaries plus benefit contribution expenses.
+Compensation is defined as the sum of gross salaries/fees (worked, benefit and purchased) plus benefit contribution expenses.
 Compensation costs are linked to the functional center.
 Compensation costs are reported according to three broad occupational groups: Management and Operational Support, Unit-Producing Personnel and Medical Personnel.